data-edu/data-science-in-education/_book/13-wt-multilevel-models.md

 aware that it is possible (though uncommon) to estimate a model without an intercept.

-## Toward multi-level models
+### A deep-dive into the background of multi-level models

 Dummy-coding is a very helpful strategy.
 It is particularly useful with a small number of groups (i.e., for estimating the effects of being in one of the five subjects in the online science data set, as in this walkthrough; we note that in addition to these five subjects, we also have multiple sections, or classes, for each subject).
 With effects such as being a student in a particular class, though, the output seems to be less useful: it is hard to interpret the 25 different effects (and to compare them to the intercept).

 Additionally, analysts often have the goal not of determining the effect of being in a specific class, *per se*, but rather of accounting for the fact that students share a class.
 This is important because linear models (i.e., the model we estimated using `lm()`) have an assumption that the data points are - apart from sharing levels of the variables that are used in the model - independent, or not correlated.
 This is what is meant by the "assumption of independence" or of "independently and identically distributed" (*i.i.d.*) residuals (Field, Miles, & Field, 2012).

 Multi-level models are a way to deal with the difficulty of interpreting the estimated effects for each of many groups, like classes, and to address the